-

 Children or No Children?

-Dreams of a glamourous, adults only affair in a ballroom or a raucous wedding weekend in a chalet can be thwarted by family expectations and /or wedding traditions.
+Dreams of a glamourous, adults only affair in a ballroom or a raucous wedding weekend in a chalet can be thwarted by family expectations.
 However, this is your wedding and your choice so do what suits you and your partner.

 If you decide not to have children at your wedding let friends and family know well in advance so that they can arrange a baby-sitter.
-I’m sure they’ll look forward to a night off celebrating your nuptials with you!
+Hopefully they'll look forward to a ‘night off' celebrating your nuptials with you!

-Either way, it’s important to be clear on the invitation whether children are actually invited or not.
-A simple ‘children welcome’ or ‘no children under the age of 12′ (or whatever your cut off age is) should suffice.
-Also, when addressing your invites be very specific ~ is it simply Mr & Mrs Jones or The Jones Family that you’re inviting?
+Either way, it's important to be clear on the save the date and/or invitation whether children are actually invited or not.
+First of all, when addressing your wedding stationery be very specific – is it simply Mr & Mrs Jones or The Jones Family that you're inviting?
+On the invite itself a simple ‘children welcome' or ‘no children under the age of 10 please' (or whatever your cut off age is) should suffice.
+But you could also include a little message popped inside the envelopes with something along the lines of:

 (Please bear in mind that I’m not a parent myself but speaking as an early years teacher / bride who had 10 children at her wedding.)